Workday/emotion-workshop/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ### Editor
 We're using Visual Studio Code for this workshop.
-For syntax highlighting and intellisense please usre this extension: https://marketplace.visualstudio.com/items?itemName=jpoissonnier.vscode-styled-components
+For syntax highlighting and intellisense please use this extension: https://marketplace.visualstudio.com/items?itemName=jpoissonnier.vscode-styled-components

 ## Learn More